Tips for Cheerleading Tryouts

 1 - Relax and be yourself

-2 - Have great technique
+2 - Have a great technique

 Skill can be taught gradually, but if you show good technique (strong arms, pointed toes, etc..) then they will see you as an asset and easy to teach.
-Harder skills with poor technique are harder to correct.
+Harder skills with poor techniques are harder to correct.
 Look at our technique videos and make sure you're confident and prepared.
-One of the main things coaches and judges look for is confident, strong motions which show potential for harder skills.
+One of the main things coaches and judges look for is confident, strong motions that show potential for harder skills.

 4 - Play the part: Be Confident!

 The cheer mat is your stage!
 Remember it's a performance, so you need to bring out the best in yourself.
 Can you only do a cartwheel?
 It doesn't matter, as long as you do it with flair and lots of confidence.
 Imagine you are starring in your own movie: how would your star character perform?
 Now get yourself in that character!

 Even though it's not a fashion show, wear something that will make you feel proud, strong, and be at your best!
 A great cheer look for tryouts is a good pair of trainers, shorts, a t-shirt and a bow in your hair.
 Too much makeup may detract from your performance and don't wear jewelry as you will need to take it off to stunt.

 6 - Thank the coach at the end